Modernizr/gulp-modernizr/README.md

 #### settings
 Type: `Object`

 You can pass settings as an object.
-See the [list of available settings](https://github.com/doctyper/customizr) for valid settings.
+See the [customizr repository](https://github.com/doctyper/customizr#config-file) for valid settings.

 ```javascript
 gulp.src('./js/*.js')